Article ID: 2404385 - View products that this article applies to.

 If you're using a custom domainTo resolve this issue if you're using a custom domain with Office 365, use the following methods in the order in which they're listed.
 If the first method doesn't resolve the issue, go to the next method.

-Method 1: Run Office 365 Desktop SetupFirst, make sure that you enter the correct email address and password on the Auto Account Setup page of the Add New Account wizard in Outlook.
+Method 1: Run Office 365 Desktop SetupFirst, make sure that you enter the correct email address and password on the Auto Account Setup page of the Add New Account Wizard in Outlook.

 Method 2: Make sure that the Autodiscover CNAME record is set up correctlyThe Autodiscover CNAME record must exist and must be set up correctly.
 We strongly recommend that you set up Exchange Autodiscover when you are using Outlook to connect to Exchange Online mailboxes.
-Setting up Autodiscover and other related DNS records is a requirement for Outlook connectivity in Exchange Online.
-Administrators can use the Domain Troubleshooting wizard in Office 365 or Microsoft Remote Connectivity Analyzer to confirm that the records are set up correctly.
+Setting up Autodiscover and other related DNS records is required for Outlook connectivity in Exchange Online.
+Administrators can use the Domain Troubleshooting Wizard in Office 365 or Microsoft Remote Connectivity Analyzer to confirm that the records are set up correctly.

-Use the Domain Troubleshooting wizard in Office 365To use the Domain Troubleshooting wizard in Office 365, follow these steps.
+Use the Domain Troubleshooting Wizard in Office 365To use the Domain Troubleshooting Wizard in Office 365, follow these steps.